MicrosoftDocs/architecture-center/docs/patterns/priority-queue-content.md

 - The system can logically determine message priorities.
 For example, rather than having explicit high and low priority messages, you could designate messages as "paying customer" or "non-paying customer."
 Your system could then allocate more resources to processing messages from paying customers.

 - There might be a financial and processing cost associated with checking a queue for a message.
-(Some commercial messaging systems charge a small fee each time a message is posted or retrieved, and each time a queue is queried for messages.)
+For instance, some commercial messaging systems charge a small fee each time a message is posted or retrieved, and each time a queue is queried for messages.
 This cost increases when you check multiple queues.

 - You can dynamically adjust the size of a pool of consumers based on the length of the queue that the pool is servicing.
 For more information, see [Autoscaling guidance](/previous-versions/msp-n-p/dn589774(v=pandp.10)).